thecodewithin/k8s_multi-manager/README.md

   externalIPs: []
     # - 1.2.3.4
 ```
-And finally, enable persistence, configure `accessMode` and `storageClass`:
+And finally, enable persistence and configure `accessMode` and `storageClass`:

 ```
 persistence: